The Long Discourses

 Śakra Tolerates Vemacitrin’s Insults

 8. The Buddha told the monks, “Once, the gods and asuras went to war.
 At the time, Śakra the Lord of Gods gave the Trāyastriṃśa gods this order: ‘All of you, go and do battle with them.
-If we are victorious, tie up the asura Vemacitrin with five bonds and bring him to the Sudharma Meeting Hall.
+If you are victorious, tie up the asura Vemacitrin with five bonds and bring him to the Sudharma Meeting Hall.
 I want to look at him.’
 Accepting Lord Śakra’s instructions, the Trāyastriṃśa gods equipped themselves [with armor and weapons].

 9. “The asura Vemacitrin gave the asuras this order: ‘All of you, go and do battle with them.
 If you are victorious, tie up Śakra the Lord of Gods with five bonds and bring him to the Saptaśirīṣa Meeting Hall.
 I want to look at him.’
 Accepting the asura Vemacitrin’s instructions, the asuras equipped themselves [with armor and weapons].